-Members of Lincoln’s 90,000-strong alumni community are having an impact wherever they are in the world.
-Many of them are influential in their fields, ranging from politics to international development, science and engineering.
-We have notable filmmakers, Members of Parliament, award-winning designers and illustrators and engineers with global companies in our network, and more recent graduates include the comedian and presenter Jack Howard.
+Members of Lincoln’s 95,000-strong alumni community are having an impact wherever they are in the world.
+Many of them are influential in their fields, ranging from politics to international development, science, and engineering.
+We have notable filmmakers, Members of Parliament, award-winning designers and illustrators, and engineers with global companies in our network.

 If you would like to share your story or be featured in our Graduate Success Stories, please get in touch.

 Ayodele works as a Storyliner at ITV's Coronation Street.
 After graduation Ayodele took a job working at BBC's Blue Peter before moving to ITV to work as an Assistant Storyliner on Coronation Street.
 Ayodele was promoted to Storyliner in 2020.